FjoGeo/ROS2_Pipeline_Inspection/bag file info.md

 # Reading ROS2 bag files

-To read a recorded bag with Python you need multiple libraries:
+To read a recorded bag (which is a sqlite database) with Python you need multiple libraries:
 - pandas
 - sqlite3
 - rclpy